Self Help Maintenance

 Our self help maintenance covers those minor maintenance items that you can do for yourself or enlist the aid of your RA to help you get it fixed.
 If you have a maintenance emergency, contact Fix My Home 812-468-2176 immediately.
 A maintenance emergency is any condition that can or has the potential to do harm to a person or to property.
 If you call and it is not an emergency, staff will direct you to complete a Fix My Home work order online.

 If you have a clogged drain in sinks, tubs, or toilets, plunge hard several times with your plunger.
 To unclog sink drains, create a seal by placing a cup over the drain on the opposite side of the double sink before plunging.
 If the toilet overflows or runs all the time, shut off the water supply behind the toilet tank.
 Clean-up of the water is the resident’s responsibility.
-No sanitary items or paper towels should be flushed down the toilet.

 There are two types of shower diverters.
 One is the type most of us are familiar with: to operate, pull the knob to operate the shower.
 Some units have a diverter on the tip of the faucet that pulls down.
 If you notice that water pressure has dropped in only one faucet in the apartment, you may need to clean the aerator at the tip of the faucet.